manan1979/horizontal-scrollbar/README.md

 #this is the solution of the horizontal scrollbar react app assignment given by akshat gupta

-This project contains two main files in src folger App.js and App.css
+This project contains two main files in src folder App.js and App.css

-Everything is working fine, json data you given is fetched and rendered properly woth some good css and horizontal scrollbar working smooth and fine all the level name ares inline in heading and then the names of people as given in assignment.
+Everything is working fine, json data you given is fetched and renderred properly woth some good css and horizontal scrollbar working smooth and fine all the level names are inline in heading and then the names of people as given in assignment.